markosjal/AirScan/README.md

 	Set the host machine to always connect to scanner's wifi with a dedicated wifi adapter.
 This procedure may vary depending on distro.

-	Install Imagemagic if you want conversion features in web GUI.
+	Install Imagemagic if you want conversion features in web GUI, scan to Grayscale or PDF, etc.

 	If using Ubuntu with ImageMagick 6.8.9-9 be aware of this: https://askubuntu.com/questions/1081695/error-during-converting-jpg-to-pdf